alters-mit/asset_bundle_creator/README.md

 ## Requirements

 - Windows, OS X, or Linux
 - Unity 2020.3.24, ideally installed via Unity Hub.
+  - When installing, add build options for Windows, OS X, and Linux.

+- *Linux only:*
-To install on a Linux server, [read this.](doc/linux_server.md)
+  - To install on a Linux server, [read this.](doc/linux_server.md)
+  - libgconf-2-4
+  - From the ubuntu-toolchain ppa (`sudo add-apt-repository ppa:ubuntu-toolchain-r/test`):
+    - gcc-9
+    - libstdc++6

+- *Windows only*:
+  - Visual C++ 2012 Redistributable

 ## Usage